rajdeepbaru/525a1/cs609-autumn2024_25-/lab05-Ryu/README.md

 ### Our job is to execute the Ryu application and verify the output

+**Notation:** We shall be working with two *terminals*, next to each other.
+In the follosing discussion, the words *first terminal* and *left terminal* are used interchangeably.
+Similarly, the words *second terminal* and *right terminal* are used interchangeably.

 sudo mn --topo single,3 --mac --switch ovsk --controller remote -x

 In s1: